sartography/SpiffWorkflow/doc/bpmn/overview.rst

    A workflow containing events

 We've already seen plain Start and End Events.
-BPMN also include the concepts of Intermediate Events (standalone events that may be Throwing or Catching) as well as Boundary Events (which are exclusively Catching).
+BPMN also includes the concept of Intermediate Events (standalone events that may be Throwing or Catching) as well as Boundary Events (which are exclusively Catching).